minio/docs/source/administration/object-management.rst

 For object expiry, MinIO automatically deletes the object.

 MinIO applies lifecycle management rules on :ref:`versioned and unversioned buckets <minio-bucket-versioning>` using the same behavior as normal client operations.
-You can specify transition or lifecycle rules that handle either or both the latest object versions and prior object versions.
+You can specify transition or lifecycle rules that handle the latest object versions, non-current object versions, or both.

 MinIO lifecycle management is built for behavior and syntax compatibility with :s3-docs:`AWS S3 Lifecycle Management <object-lifecycle-mgmt.html>`.
-For example, you can export S3 lifecycle management rules and import them into MinIO or vice-versa.
+MinIO uses JSON to describe lifecycle management rules.
-MinIO uses JSON to describe lifecycle management rules, and conversion to or from XML may be required.
+Conversion to or from XML may be required for importing rules created on S3 or similar compatible platforms.

 See :ref:`minio-lifecycle-management` for more complete documentation.